Does Your AI Lawyer Have a Fool for a Client? A Double-Edged Sword: AI, Legal Advice, and the Risk of Going It Alone

 2. Waived Privilege: An Open Book for Opponents

-As discussed, using a public AI tool for legal research or drafting likely waives attorney-client privilege because the communication is shared with a third party (the AI provider).
+As discussed, using a public AI tool for legal research or drafting likely waives attorney-client privilege because the communication is shared with a third party.
 This means any “legal advice” sought, “legal questions” asked, or “legal drafting” assisted by AI can be freely discovered by an opposing party.
-The Creative Counsel Law tweet’s warning—“No attorney-client privilege.
-No confidentiality.
-No ethical duty.
-No one to protect you.”—directly links using general AI for legal matters to an immediate loss of confidentiality.

 3. Court Sanctions for Unverified AI Use

-Courts are increasingly strict about the integrity of legal filings assisted by AI, imposing severe sanctions for submitting unverified AI-generated content.
-These can include public reprimands, disqualification, fines, and referrals to disciplinary bodies.
+Courts are increasingly strict about the integrity of legal filings assisted by AI, imposing sanctions for submitting unverified AI-generated content.
+Pro se litigants are held to the same standards as attorneys.

 AI in Insurance Claims: ERISA vs. State Law